shervinbdndev/SendResume-Django/README.md

 Then go To Project's Directory with  ``~ cd SendResume-Django-master`` No Matters if Your Using Windows or Linux.

-Run The Code Below 👇
+Run The Commands Below On Terminal 👇

 ```
 ~ docker-compose build